wangzizhe/gan-framework/README.md

 - [x] A script `hyperparameters.py` which stores information of all the hyperparameters, after running this script, people will know what kind of hyperparameters they should type in and what are the meanings of these hyperparameters.
   - finished on **2021.11.08**

 - [x] A script `optimize.py` which can run training and hyperparameter optimization automatically using some tools for instance [Optuna](https://optuna.org/) or [NNI](https://nni.readthedocs.io/en/stable/).
   - finished on **2021.11.05**

 - [x] A script `data_preparation_classifier.py` which prepares data for the CNN classifier, e.g. the script can realize how many % real data and how many % generated data will be used for the Classifier.
   - finished on **2021.11.12**

 - [x] A script `make_csv.py` which helps generate a .csv file of fake data to help with preparing data for classifier.

   - finished on **2021.11.15**

+- [x] A script `data_preparation_classifier_augmentation.py` which prepares data for the CNN classifier, e.g. the script can realize how many % real data and how many % generated data will be used for the Classifier.

+  - finished on **2021.12.01**

   ![](./GAN_Pipeline.jpg)